 These are The Ancient Melodies.
 They are arranged using mathematical constants in base 12, played in the 12 musical tones.

 A series of random notes from the chromatic scale typically sounds strange, meandering, and it's difficult to arrange into a flowing melody that follows conventional harmonic aesthetics.

 What is astonishing is that with minimal intervention, these mathematical digit sequences sound like they came from the mind of a composer, and are brimming with lively humor, haunting beauty, and breathtaking emotion.

 The free sheet music ---> CLICK HERE

 The constants, when translated into a series of notes, contain implied melodic phrases.
 The simplest example would be to ask you to put spaces in this series of letters.

 The raw notes of pi and e in base 12 contain this kind of reason in the musical sense.
-There are many songs one could derive from the constants, but these songs are "implied" in the raw note sequences.
-These arrangements "optimize the inherent cleverness" within the digits.
+There are infinitely many songs one could derive from the constants, but these arrangements "optimize the inherent cleverness" within the digits.

 After you read and watch the rest of the vids, scroll back up here if you'd like MP3s or sheet music for FREE.